Microsoft Office has been a staple of businesses for years and with its simplicity, value, and cloud capabilities, why wouldn’t it be?

 What Is Microsoft 365 for Business?

-Before introducing their Microsoft 365 Business plans, Microsoft had already made a commitment to developing a suite for enterprise through their Secure Productive Enterprise plan.
+Before introducing their Microsoft 365 Business Premium plans, Microsoft had already made a commitment to developing a suite for enterprise through their Secure Productive Enterprise plan.

 The cultivation of this new business version, which caters to small and medium-sized businesses, came from the feedback Microsoft received from their enterprise partners.